YoussefAtef91/IMDB-MoviesProject-/README.md

 ### 3)Exploratory data analysis (EDA):

--The code of this part is in "Exploratory Data Analysis.ipynb", I used pandas library to analyze the data, matplotlib and seaborn for visualizations.
+* The code of this part is in "Exploratory Data Analysis.ipynb", I used pandas library to analyze the data, matplotlib and seaborn for visualizations.

 ### 4) Data visulaiztaion (using power bi):

--The dashboards are in "Data Visualization" file.
+* The dashboards are in "Data Visualization" file.
--In this dashboard I made 7 pages about (countries, actors, movies, gneres, production comapnies, writers and directors, time and revenue) plus two additional pages about production comapnies (Disney, Universal pictures).
+* In this dashboard I made 7 pages about (countries, actors, movies, gneres, production comapnies, writers and directors, time and revenue) plus two additional pages about production comapnies (Disney, Universal pictures).

 ### 5) Machine learning model: